Andrettin/Wyrmsun/readme.txt

 * Map Editor
 - Added support for saving maps as mods; this saves only the custom factions, custom words (for name generation), modified unit stats and unit sounds, allowing you to load the mod in the Mods screen.
 - Added support for creating custom factions in the editor.
+- Added support for creating custom unit types in the editor.

 * Multiplayer
 - Fixed a few potential crash causes for multiplayer.